anyaevostinar/anyaevostinar.github.io/classes/201-w21/hw1.md

 Finished making your game?
 Great job!
 Here are some more things to try if you have extra time and desire to do more.
-Leave `GuessingGame.java` with your solution to the assignment above and create a new file called `GuessingGameExtended.java` if you want to submit these extensions for comments.
-If you want comments, be sure to note in the header of that file what extensions you did.
+Leave `GuessingGame.java` with your solution to the assignment above and create a new file called `GuessingGameExtended.java`, be sure to note in the header of that file what extensions you did.
 * Print the player's score after they win the game.
 The score is the number of guesses they needed to win.
 * Remove the default number, and instead make each new GuessingGame set the number to be guessed to a random value in the correct range.
 This should happen in the constructor, so the client doesn't have to remember to call `startNewGame()`.
 * Allow multiple games.
 Ask the user after each game whether to play again, and if the response is yes, play another guessing game with a new number.
 Do you need a new `GuessingGame` for this?